juansensio/architecture/README.md

 - integration tests (pytest) for API, cli and databases (slow)
 - end to end test (playwright for web ui) for use cases + API/CLI/UI with database (very slow, good for CI/CD)

+TDD rules:

+1. Test first, code later
+2. Add the bare minimum amount of code you need to pass the tests
+3. You shouldn’t have more than one failing test at a time
+4. Write code that passes the test.
+Then refactor it.
+5. A test should fail the first time you run it.
+If it doesn’t ask yourself why you are adding it.
+6. Never refactor without tests.

 ## Workflow

 When a new feature is added, the following workflow is followed: